 The first instinct anyone will have when they see the mushroom blast is that they have to get back home or come get their loved ones.
 An atmosphere filled with radiation will make this task almost impossible to successfully complete.

 Think about your survival and find cover instead.
 Remember, get indoors or deep underground the minute you see the flash of explosion from a nuclear attack.
 In urban area environments, basements could be your best bet.
 In cases where the nuclear blast is on the ground, getting to a higher level in a building could provide the same type of shelter as deep below ground.

-Walls, soil, brick and concrete should be piled between you and the radioactive material that comes from the nuclear blast.
+Walls, soil, brick, and concrete should be piled between you and the radioactive material that comes from the nuclear blast.
 The more material you have in-between, the better your chances of survival.
-The negative attributes of radiation loses its potency the more it passes between materials such as earth, concrete and other solid materials.
+The negative attributes of radiation lose its potency the more it passes between materials such as earth, concrete, and other solid materials.